 IFC investment and advisory teams offer joint solutions to our financial intermediary clients that address their financing needs and offer know-how and tools to use the capital to their best advantage.

-The Financial Institutions Group is committed to providing universal access to finance by 2020 Working through financial intermediaries allows IFC to support far more micro, small, and medium enterprises than we would be able to on our own.
+The Financial Institutions Group is committed to providing universal access to finance by 2020.
+Working through financial intermediaries allows IFC to support far more micro, small, and medium enterprises than we would be able to on our own.
 We work with a network of 900 financial intermediaries in more than 120 countries.
-Using a combination of investment and advisory services, we help strengthen financial institutions and overall financial systems - including capital markets – to enable them to play a constructive role in economic growth.
+Using a combination of investment and advice, we help strengthen financial institutions and overall financial systems - including capital markets – to enable them to play a constructive role in economic growth.

 The Financial Institutions Group’s total committed portfolio is about $20 billion.
 At the end of 2012, our financial-intermediary clients provided about 30 million MSME loans to companies which in turn employed more than 180 million people.

 We also encourage financial institutions to become more involved in strategic sectors that, while important to the development agenda, might not ordinarily attract much private sector capital.
 These include women-owned businesses, climate change and agri-finance and underserved regions such as fragile and conflict-affected states.
-Through our investment clients, we help support a full range of financial services such as insurance, housing, capital market development, private equity, trade finance as well as loans for individual micro entrepreneurs and small businesses.
+Through our investment clients, we help support a full range of financial services such as insurance, housing, capital market development, trade finance as well as loans for individual micro entrepreneurs and small businesses.

-Our investments are often accompanied by advisory services.
+Our investments are often accompanied by advice.
 This gives our clients the benefit of expertise from seasoned sector specialists and helps to addressing systemic issues such as risk management, corporate governance and the introduction of environmental and social standards.
 Our projects are tailored to include assistance to banks and specialized financial institutions to improve their ability to provide financial services to micro, small, and medium enterprises.